SashaBoguraev/Settlers-OCaml/INSTALL.md

 ## Installation

-To install this project please run `git pull git@github.coecis.cornell.edu:asb323/CS-3110-Project.git`.
+To install this project please run `git clone git@github.coecis.cornell.edu:asb323/CS-3110-Project.git`.
 Move into the project directory, and run `dune build`.
 At this point our project should be setup and ready to run.

 ## Running